Comparative Advantage Examples

-Country A can sell cotton to other nations at $3 and import silk from other nations at @$18.
-Country A would, therefore, benefit by exporting content and importing silk, instead of producing silk at a higher cost.
+Country A can sell cotton to other nations at $3 and import silk from other nations at $18.
+Therefore, country A would benefit by exporting content and importing silk instead of producing silk at a higher cost.

 Example #2 – Labor

 Two countries – Country A and Country B – can produce two commodities with labor-intensiveLabor-intensiveLabor intensive implies those tasks which require a heavy workforce for accomplishment.
-In the production of goods and services, the industry is considered labour intensive if the manufacturing process relies more on human resource than machinery. input – Widget A and Widget B. In Country B, one worker’s labor can produce either 10 pieces of Widget A or 12 Widget B. In the US, one hour of the workers’ labor produces either 20 pieces of Widget A or 15 Widget B. The same is illustrated in the below table:
+In the production of goods and services, the industry is considered labour intensive if the manufacturing process relies more on human resource than machinery. input – Widget A and Widget B. In Country B, one worker’s labor can produce ten Widget A or 12 Widget B pieces.
+One hour of the workers’ labor produces either 20 pieces of Widget A or 15 Widget B in the US.
+The same is illustrated in the below table: